contactomorph/nary-collections/README.md

 # Generalizing dictionaries, multidictionaries, bidictionaries, dictionaries with multiple keys, etc

 Dictionaries (also known as maps or associative arrays), along with their related friends, sets, are ubiquitous data structures in programming.
-They are used to store key-value pairs and allow fast additions, removals and accesses by key.
-In C#, the `Dictionary<TKey, TValue>` class is the most common implementation of a dictionary.
+They are used to store key-value pairs, and they allow fast additions, removals and accesses by key.
+In C#, the `Dictionary<TKey, TValue>` class is the most common implementation for dictionaries.
 However, there are many variations of dictionaries that are not directly supported by the `Dictionary<TKey, TValue>` class.
-For example, a multidictionary (also known as multimap) is a dictionary that maps a key to a collection of values.
+For example, a multidictionary (also known as multimap) is a dictionary that maps each key to a collection of values.
 A bidictionary is a dictionary that maps keys to values and values to keys.
 A dictionary with multiple keys is a dictionary that maps multiple types of keys to the same values.
 This library provides a generalization of dictionaries that can be used to implement all these variations and more.

 ## NaryMap as a set of tuples

-A NaryMap always work as a set of tuples.
+A NaryMap always works as a set of tuples.
 To define one, you need to create a schema that defines the structure of the tuples.
-The schema is a class that inherits from the `Schema<TDataTuple>` class, where `TDataTuple` is the type of the tuple.
-The schema class must have a constructor that declares the components of the tuple (called `Participant`) and a property that returns the signature of the schema.
+A schema is a class that inherits from the class `Schema<TDataTuple>`, where `TDataTuple` is the type of the tuples.
+The schema class must have a parameterless constructor that declares the components of the tuple (called `Participant`s) and a property that returns the signature of the schema.

 ```csharp
 public sealed class MovieSchema : Schema<(string Eidr, int ReleaseYear, FilmGenre Genre, Director Director, Movie Movie)>